damicon/zfswatcher/doc/FAQ.md

 This way we can also ignore any license incompatibility issues.

-### Why is the software implemented in Go instead of some other programming language>?
+### Why is the software implemented in Go instead of some other programming language?

 Because Go is cooler.